 The Zendesk style guide is especially interesting as it goes well beyond describing the brand identity system.

-It also talk about things like: copywriting, film shooting, animation, sound, photography and even interior design and more!
+It also talks about things like copywriting, film shooting, animation, sound, photography and even interior design, and more!

 In the design part of the guide you will find standard things like:

-However, in the following pages you will much more interesting sections, including:
+However, in the following pages, you will find many more interesting sections, including:

 Each section of this guide has other subsections within, so that ultimately it goes deep into describing everything in much detail.

-This company is not as big as the others on my list, but I though it makes for a great example of how a good style guide should look like.
+This company is not as big as the others on my list, but I thought it makes for a great example of how a good style guide should look like

 Besides the obvious basics, there is also a whole new section about brand voice and how to use it, which I find particularly interesting.